Last Updated on June 29, 2022 by Rebecca Huff

 **the advice in this post is not intended to take place of reading the Trim Healthy Mama book.
-To be an expert in Food Freedom, the authors suggest you refer to their book: Trim Healthy Mama Plan Book and Trim Healthy Mama Cookbook**
+The authors suggest you refer to their book: Trim Healthy Mama Plan Book and Trim Healthy Mama Cookbook**

 Week 19 on Trim Healthy Mama in 2016

 Hard to believe we are this far into our journey this year (2016)!
 Seems like we just got started.
 I was looking back at Week Four of this year on Trim Healthy Mama, when I announced my daughter's engagement, now here we are less than two weeks away from her wedding day!
 I'm so excited about the soon to be newlyweds.

 One question I get asked a lot is: So, how does this work?
 I have found a lot of people want to get a basic understanding of the plan so they can either 1) get started ASAP or 2) decide if it's doable for them.
 I have created a cheat sheet to help friends in the past, which is located in my Week Four Menu plan.
 Today I am sharing an infographic that I hope will help at a glance. (at the bottom of this post)

 Since the wedding almost here we will be traveling soon, so I wanted to review my traveling tips.
 I want to make sure that I am staying on plan while we are celebrating.
 Though I am willing to give myself grace and settle for good enough if I happen to enjoy champagne and cupcakes.

 Yesterday was my son's 19th birthday, and I did accept a very thin slice of his cake, but after two bites I stopped because it wasn't even worth cheating over!
 I think after years of being off sugar, my tastes have certainly changed.